Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 \subsubsection{10$\times$10 Heisenberg}

-Compared to the previous two examples, the 10$\times$10 lattice is both large and high-dimensional, making direct TNS treatment challenging.
+Compared to the previous example, the 10$\times$10 lattice is both large and high-dimensional, making direct TNS treatment challenging.
 In Table \ref{tbl:heis}, we obtained relatively good DMRG convergence with a bond dimension of 3500, which led to a very small extrapolation correction of around 0.0002 $J$/site (this extrapolation is also shown in Fig. \ref{fig:heis_extrap}).

-Each of the four thresholds used for the vDBF calculations were able to obtain less than 1\% error with respect to the extrapolated DMRG energies, all requiring significantly less resources than DMRG.
-For example, the $\epsilon=${\tt 1e-3} calculation took only 10 minutes on a single thread, with an error of 0.45\%, whereas the DMRG calculation took more than 2 days on 64 cores.
+Each of the four thresholds used for the vDBF calculations was able to obtain approximately 1\% error or better with respect to the extrapolated DMRG energies, all requiring significantly fewer resources than DMRG.
+For example, the $\epsilon=${\tt 1e-4} calculation took only 180 minutes on a single thread, with an error of 0.5\%, whereas the DMRG calculation took more than 2 days on 64 cores.